 Managers could easily list most of the factors that comprise high-quality customer service, but imagine that QA is just one of your many roles.
 You know that customers will be happy if they have an experience that involves high-quality rapport, personalization, authenticity, and a friendly tone.
 Yet running workshops on those skills so agents can deliver perfectly on all of them just isn’t feasible.

-You need to know which agent behaviors matter the most to your customers, and emphasize/train on those to create the best possible experiences.
+You need to know which agent behaviors matter the most to your customers, and train your support team on those to create the best possible experiences.
 We analyzed over 150,000 agent interactions to see which agent soft skills are most correlated with positive CSAT.

-The chart below highlights the most common soft skills we found in QA rubrics - and measures the effect each one has one CSAT.
+The chart below highlights the most common soft skills we found in QA scorecards - and measures the effect each one has one CSAT.
 Take a look 👇

 Authenticity and a friendly tone were the strongest drivers of high CSAT.
 Following closely were empathy and using the customer’s name.
 What was particularly interesting is that the soft skills that some managers stress the most had very little impact on Customer Satisfaction.
 When many managers QA, they focus especially on building rapport and increasing personalization.
 Our research showed that these factors have relatively little impact on CSAT.